Is an annuity salesperson telling you to trust them because they are a fiduciary? If so, read this to learn why they are saying this.

 He preached his fiduciary message because he was a “Registered Investment Advisor.”

-What he never disclosed was what percentage of his business that went into annuities vs. his advisory accounts.
+He never disclosed the percentage of his business that went into annuities vs. his advisory accounts.

-He told me he would bring in around $10 million per year in consumer assets, and over 90% of it went into annuities.
+He told me he would bring in around $10 million annually in consumer assets; over 90% of it went into annuities.

 This means he acted as a fiduciary less than 10% of the time.
 But went all over radio and TV, telling people to trust him because he was a fiduciary.